2i2c-org/kpis/book/finances.md

 # Revenue projections

 This document shows 2i2c's revenue projections by contract and predicts monthly income alongside costs using our HubSpot deals data.
-See [Understanding these plots](#understanding-these-plots) below for details.
+See [Understanding revenue](#understanding-revenue) below for details.

 :::{admonition} To run this notebook locally
 :class: dropdown